April 2025: Information on changes to the CCAR dues structure can be found here. Changes to the CCAR dues structure go into effect July 1, 2025. |

-Whether your rabbinate is based in a congregation, academic environment, Hillel, hospital or care facility, agency, or one of many other community-based positions, our Conference programs, resources, and services have grown and evolved in order to meet each of our needs.
-Outstanding continuing education, high quality publications, impactful regional and national (and this year, hybrid!) conventions, member support, and rabbinic career services are but some of the ways the CCAR provides assistance to our colleagues.
-And if you are transitioning to a new job, approaching retirement, in need of career advice, or confronting personal or professional challenges, then our caring CCAR professional staff are available to respond with compassion and to offer guidance.
+Our Conference is continuing to evolve in order to address the needs not only of congregational rabbis, but also those whose rabbinate is in an academic environment, Hillel, hospital or care facility, agency, or one of many other community-based positions, and we are committed to further growth in this respect.
+And if you are transitioning to a new job, approaching retirement, in need of career advice, or confronting personal or professional challenges, please reach out to CCAR professional staff who are available to respond with compassion and to offer guidance.

-As I am sure you appreciate, it is the financial support of our members which enables the CCAR to fulfill our mission and to provide these and other essential services.
-And while publication sales, donations, and grants are helpful, it is our annual dues which comprise the greatest part of the CCAR’s revenue.
+As I am sure you appreciate, it is the financial support of our members that enables the CCAR to fulfill our mission and to provide these and other essential services.
+And while publication sales, donations, and grants are helpful, our annual dues provide a vital contribution to the CCAR’s revenue.

-It is our sincere aspiration to make it possible for you to be part of the CCAR, no matter your financial situation.
-If you have questions about your dues, are currently experiencing financial hardship for any reason, or need to discuss your situation confidentially, please contact me at rabbiaron@shirhadash.org.
-If you should need to maintain a dues adjustment arranged with you this past year, please feel free to do so.
+We want to make it possible for you to be part of the CCAR, no matter your financial situation.
+If you have questions about your dues, are currently experiencing financial hardship for any reason, or need to discuss your situation please fill out this form and I will be in touch with you.
+If you need to continue your current dues adjustment arrangement, you are welcome to do so without contacting me.
+All communication will be held in the strictest confidence.

 Thank you for your ongoing involvement, support, and commitment to the vitality of the CCAR.